rasikaphutane/ecom/README.md

   "explanation": "Hey, I think this Sweater is perfect for you!
 You’ve been eyeing comfy clothes like sweaters..."
 }

+## To run locally

+Generate the recommendations locally by running python generate_recom.py

-# feel free to use/modify!!
+# Feel free to use/modify!!
 📜 License

 MIT License – free to use and modify.